 The word translated “everlasting” (#5769) is from a root word meaning “to hide,” thus pointing to what is hidden in the distant future or in the distant past.
 When the word is used to refer to the past, it generally points to the far distant past, but rarely to a limitless past.

 In Deut.
-32:7 and Job 22:15 it may refer to the time of one’s elders.
+32:7 and Job 22:15 the word may refer to the time of one’s elders.
 In Prov.
 22:28; 23:10; Jer.
 6:16; 18:15; 28:8 it points back somewhat farther.
 In Isa.
 58:12, 61:4; Mic.
 7:14; Mal.
 3:4, and in the Aramaic of Ezra 4:15, 19, it clearly refers to the time just before the exile.
 In 1Sam.
 27:8; in Isa.
 51:9 and 63:9, 11, it refers to events of the exodus from Egypt.
 In Gen. 6:4, it points to the time shortly before the flood.
 None of these references has in it the idea of endlessness or limitlessness, but each points to a time long before the immediate knowledge of those living.
 The above explanation is found in The Theological Wordbook of the Old Testament by Harris, Archer, Waltke who give the meaning of “everlasting” as simply “most distant times.”

 My personal understanding is that time began when the Son was begotten.
 He was the beginning (Jn.
 1:1), and He calls Himself “the Beginning”.